 This metric shows the value generated by marketing’s contribution to conversions across the customer journey.

-It has you evaluate how early interactions and repeated engagement lead to conversions.
+It helps you evaluate how early interactions and repeated engagement lead to conversions.
 If this value is low, it reflects weak engagement across channels, and you need to strengthen your multi-channel strategy.

 Churn Rate